 • Steam pumps

-• Rotary pumps – gear, lobe, screw, vane, regenerative (peripheral) and progressive cavity
+• Rotary pumps — gear, lobe, screw, vane, regenerative (peripheral), and progressive cavity

-What SimScale brings is the possibility, for the first time in history, to create these simulations in the Cloud, by only using a web browser and without the need to invest in a powerful computer or licenses.
+What SimScale brings is the possibility, for the first time in history, to create these simulations in the cloud, by only using a web browser and without the need to invest in a powerful computer or licenses.

-The results therefore show the velocity vectors and pressure rise at the outlet for a cut section of the pump.
+The results, therefore, show the velocity vectors and pressure rise at the outlet for a cut section of the pump.
 The simulation provides insight as to how much pressure rise the pump creates for a given mass flow and rotational speeds.

-This project simulates a transient analysis of a centrifugal pump with a rotating mesh using the Arbitrary Mesh Interface (AMI) approach and K-Omega SST turbulence model.
+This project simulates a transient analysis of a centrifugal pump with a rotating mesh using the Arbitrary Mesh Interface (AMI) approach and k-omega SST turbulence model.

-In this case, the geometry has a backwards type pump impeller with a volute casing around it.
+In this case, the geometry has a backward type pump impeller with a volute casing around it.
 The flow enters the domain from the inlet and exits from the outlet shown.
 An AMI zone created around the impeller defines the rotating mesh region.

-The simulation analyses the instantaneous flow in the pump.
+The simulation analyzes the instantaneous flow in the pump.
 The computed results show the instantaneous velocity field and instantaneous pressure profile for a section plane.
 The simulation provides insight into the time-dependent changes in the flow.